-The Data Protection Act requires companies and individuals who process and retain information about their customers to tell the customer how the information will be used and to what purposes it will be put.
+The Data Protection Act and the Data Protection Bill, which enacts the General Data Protection Regulation in UK law, requires companies and individuals who process and retain information about their customers to tell the customer how the information will be used and to what purposes it will be put.
 The Act does not restrict itself only to information kept on a computer; it is relevant to any ordered filing system.
 The information below describes how your data will be processed.
 We will not use your personal data in any other way without first informing you.

 The Norton Finance Group Limited comprises the following entities:

 Norton Home Loans Limited

 This Privacy Statement is observed by all entities that form part of the Norton Finance Group Limited.

 Norton Finance receives, holds and processes information relating to individuals (‘personal data’) in accordance with the Data Protection Act 1998 (DPA98).
 In doing so, Norton Finance is committed to maintaining the privacy and protection of all personal data collected in pursuance of its broker and loan services.
 Norton Finance is further committed to ensuring that its websites are absolutely secure in their collection and use of your personal information.
 All entities that comprise Norton Finance are registered on the public register of data controllers maintained by the Information Commissioner.

 We will collect information which you provide to us when you enquire about or apply for finance, which includes information gained from either or both stages of the Norton application form.
 This may include certain sensitive personal data (special category data).